 Failed proposals automatically qualify for the next year’s ballot if they garner 3 percent shareholder support after one vote, 6 percent after two votes or 10 percent after three votes or more.
 Under H.R.
 5756, proposals would have to meet higher standards of support to be guaranteed a new vote in subsequent years.
 Specifically, the bill would require proposals to achieve 6 percent shareholder support after one vote, 15 percent after two votes or 30 percent after three or more votes in order to earn a place on the next year’s ballot.

-The NAM called for the Committee to approve Rep. Duffy’s bill.
+The National Association of Manufacturers called for the committee to approve Rep. Duffy’s bill.
 Manufacturers support H.R.
 5756 because it would empower companies to prioritize the needs of workers who depend on their growth.

 Latest posts by Aric Newhouse (see all)